awsdocs/amazon-ecs-developer-guide/doc_source/service_definition_parameters.md

 Type: String
 Required: No
 The platform version on which your tasks in the service are running\.
 A platform version is only specified for tasks using the Fargate launch type\.
 If one is not specified, the latest version \(`LATEST`\) is used by default\.
 AWS Fargate platform versions are used to refer to a specific runtime environment for the Fargate task infrastructure\.
 When specifying the `LATEST` platform version when running a task or creating a service, you get the most current platform version available for your tasks\.
 When you scale up your service, those tasks receive the platform version that was specified on the service's current deployment\.
-For more information, see [AWS Fargate Platform Versions](platform_versions.md)\.
+For more information, see [AWS Fargate platform versions](platform_versions.md)\.
 Platform versions are not specified for tasks using the EC2 launch type\.

 ## Cluster<a name="sd-cluster"></a>